GametasticYT/notqickestsort/README.md

 # Quicksort algorithm written in Python

-You can input a file "numbers.txt" like the example given yourself or use the one in the repo
+You can input a file "numbers.txt" with numbers separated by commas like this:
+"45,256,64,123,65"
+or use "numberdumper.py"